LeoMetasch/LeoMetasch/README.md

 ## Hi there 👋

 Hello there!
-I'm currently a Business Analytics student with a strong interest in Data Science, Algorithmic Trading, and AI.
+I'm currently a Business Analytics student with a strong interest in Data Science, and AI.
 I'm passionate about applying data-driven solutions to real-world problems and continuously expanding my technical skills.

 🔹 About Me